 Call Counseling and Psychological Services at 585-475-2261 during business hours and ask for a CARES advocate

-Call or text 585-295-3533 outside of Counseling and Psychological Services business hours and on weekends
+Call 585-295-3533 outside of Counseling and Psychological Services business hours and on weekends

 After a CARES team member meets with you, we will complete and submit a form to a clinician.
 We will then contact you soon after with information about additional services.
 You may accept or decline services and may discontinue services at any time.